 Long-Term Consequences and Legal Implications

-The severe health consequences of a delayed stroke diagnosis become evident when we examine survivors of delayed MCA diagnosis, who often experience profound disabilities.
+The severe health consequences of a delayed stroke diagnosis become evident when clients approach our firm seeking justice for preventable injuries and lifelong care needs caused by medical negligence.
 Those with severe paralysis have difficulty moving around and completing daily activities, and those with speech difficulties are unable to communicate effectively.
 The impairment of cognitive function makes independent living impossible for many patients.

 In medical malpractice cases, records must include timestamps for the onset of symptoms, emergency response times, stroke activation times, imaging results, and treatment decisions.
 Proper protocols and timing of treatment could have prevented the malignancy from progressing.